ZerdBG3/RAW/Features.md

 ### 🔧 Customization

-* All 12 base classes are properly covered by the Hit Dice mechanic.
-Any other custom class will, by default, be assigned a d8 Hit Die
+* Any class (including modded ones) will automatically use their `BaseHp` value as their Hit Die (the HP the class grants at level 1).
+If it is an unsupported value (meaning it's neither 6, 8, 10 nor 12), it'll use the default, which is a d8.
-* If you wish to add a different Hit Die to a modded class or change the Hit Die of a default one, you can do so by including them in the file `shortRest\Classes_HitDice.json`, using the Class UUID as the key and the desired Hit Die value as the value, structuring it like a json, as demonstrated in the example below
+* If you wish to change the Hit Die of a specific class, you can do so by including them in the file `shortRest\Classes_HitDice.json`, using the Class UUID as the key and the desired Hit Die value as the value, structuring it like a json, as demonstrated in the example below.
+The value has to be a supported one (either a 6, 8, 10 or 12) or it'll default to a d8.

 <details>
   <summary>Example of Classes_HitDice.json</summary>
   <p>

-  * In the example below, Fighter (`721dfac3-92d4-41f5-b773-b7072a86232f`) was changed to get a d12 and the [Artificer](https://www.nexusmods.com/baldursgate3/mods/1779) (`03f972eb-de3c-4cdb-9050-e8e3fa0526eb`) custom class was specified as a d8 (which is redundant, since the default is a d8 anyway)
+  * In the example below, Fighter (`721dfac3-92d4-41f5-b773-b7072a86232f`) was changed to get a d12 and Warlock  (`b4225a4b-4bbe-4d97-9e3c-4719dbd1487c`) was changed to get a d6.
   * Pay close attention to the lack of `,` at the last line

     ```json
     {
       "721dfac3-92d4-41f5-b773-b7072a86232f" : "12",
-      "03f972eb-de3c-4cdb-9050-e8e3fa0526eb" : "8"
+      "b4225a4b-4bbe-4d97-9e3c-4719dbd1487c" : "6"
     }
     ```